fazeelibtesam/OIBSIP/README.md

-This repo is of Intership project.
+This repo is of my Intership at Oasis Infobyte.